 Key Characteristics of Python Frameworks

-Most Python frameworks share the following core traits:
+Most Python frameworks share these core features:

 Types of Python Frameworks

-Python frameworks vary to suit different development tasks:
+Python frameworks cater to different development needs:

 1. Full-Stack Frameworks